 Job Access With Speech (JAWS) is the world's most popular screen reader, developed for computer users whose vision loss prevents them from seeing screen content or navigating with a mouse.
 JAWS provides speech and Braille output for the most popular computer applications on your PC.
 For more information on JAWS, click here.

 NVDA (NonVisual Desktop Access) is a free screen reader which enables blind and vision impaired people to use computers.
 NVDA can also convert the text into braille if the computer user owns a device called a "braille display".
 NVDA works with Microsoft Windows.
-You can download it to your PC, or to a USB stick which you can use with any computer.
+You can download NVDA to your PC, or to a USB stick which you can use with any computer.
 For more information on NVDA, click here.

 Mac users have accessibility features built into their operating system including VoiceOver, Siri, and "Type to Siri" that assist users with a range of either visual or hearing disabilities to access online information as well as applications on their system.
 For more information on these Apple integrated accessibility features, click here.